This post may contain affiliate links. See our affiliate disclaimer here.

 - Water Pressure Regulator: A pressure regulator is necessary to avoid plumbing issues.
 Buy an adjustable regulator to make sure you stay between a safe range of 40 to 60 PSI.

 - Water Filter: Unfortunately, there are many places in the U.S. where the water isn’t suitable for drinking.
 Having a water filter will prevent you from spending money on wasteful plastic water bottles.
-We recommend a Camco EVO water filter which is small, affordable and easy to set-up.
+We recommend a Travel Berkey water filter which is the most effective system and does not require power or water pressure.
+See our review of the best RV water filters for more options.

 Must Have RV Supplies for Safety